Recommended by the Off the Escalator project

 - Savage Love.
 Sex and relationship advice by longtime columnist Dan Savage.
 Frequently addresses issues of nonmonogamy, kink, and much more.
 In addition, Savage’s weekly Savage Lovecast podcast is available in free “micro” and subscription-based “magnum” editions.
 Published by The Stranger, a Seattle-based alternative media outlet.
 Probably not the best resource on polyamory, but pretty good about other off-the-Escalator relationship styles.

 - SexLab.
 Blog of the University of Michigan Center for Sexuality and Health Disparities, which has conducted substantial research into the stigma surrounding unconventional sexualities and relationships.

 - What Love Is: And What It Could Be.
-2017 book by philosopher Carrie Jenkins.
+2017 book examining the nature and role of romantic love, by philosopher Carrie Jenkins.